 - Varieties: New Orleans, Italian, French, Viennese, Espresso, Continental, High

-Dark roasts are one of the only coffee roast types with an impressively bold flavor.
+Dark roasts are one of the few coffee roast types with an impressively bold flavor.

-Their beans are a deep brown and have incredible oiliness that contributes to their tones.
+Their beans are a deep brown and have incredible oiliness that contribute to their tones.

 Most of the flavors you’re bound to experience are dark and nutty with hints of caramel.

-One of the main reasons dark roasts are so popular is because they have little to no acidity.
+One of the major reasons dark roasts is so popular is because they have little to no acidity.

 You’ll have access to full-roasted notes with an unmatched bitterness.

 How to Prepare Dark Roasts